kubernetes/enhancements/keps/sig-node/3322-add-maxRestartTimes-to-podSpec/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: MaxRestartTimesOnFailure
-  - Components depending on the feature gate: kubelet, kube-apiserver
+  - Components depending on the feature gate:
+    - kubelet
+    - kube-apiserver

 ###### Does enabling the feature change any default behavior?